 I am in a speakeasy in New York City.
 The jazz music lifts us all into a state of delirium.
 The distinguished gentleman watches me dance from a booth.
 The music stops, the man motions for me to join him.
 We go out into the night, into a waiting hansom cab.
 I snuggle close to the man and place my hand inside his overcoat.
 He does not object.
 My blood begins to boil…

-Emily woke with a start.
+Emily woke from her dream with a start.
 It took her a few moments to realize that she was in her old room, in the farmhouse, and that it was no longer the 1920s.
 She got up and went to the window.
 A sliver of waning moon gave off just enough light to illuminate the meadow.
 She had looked out this window many times.
 When she was a child she imagined ghosts and fairies among the trees.
 When she was a teenager and could summon wild animals to accompany her on her midnight rambles.
 When she was a mother, battling those dark forces bent on destroying her.
 She lit a candle and went down the hall to the bathroom.
 The night was still.
 The noises of her urination seemed musical—as if they were the sound of a bracelet of tiny silver bells dangling from a dancers wrist.
 After she finished, Emily went back to her bedroom and fell back asleep.